Unpacking the History of Diets & Diet Culture

 Diet culture has also enforced patriarchal norms, particularly around the policing of women’s bodies.
 The pressure to conform to thin ideals starts early, with many young girls internalizing weight-related fears.
 This societal scrutiny, however, extends beyond women and impacts people of all genders, reinforcing a culture of body dissatisfaction.

-3. Thin Privilege
+Thin Privilege and Fatphobia

 Alongside oppression, diet culture elevates thinner bodies, granting privileges like easier access to clothing, favorable treatment in healthcare, and societal assumptions of health and competence.
 These advantages reinforce systemic inequalities while marginalizing larger-bodied individuals.